 Konbit Shelter builds low-cost, sustainable, disaster-resistant homes & community spaces in Komye, Haiti.

-Since 2010, we’ve built a community center and two single-family homes, each designed and adapted with feedback from the community.
+Since 2010, we’ve built a community center and three single-family homes, each designed and adapted with feedback from the community.

 Our work has focused on creating meaningful work and well-paid jobs for local residents while collectively creating beautiful permanent architectural answers to the problem of rebuilding in a new way and with limited resources.